babbikhan/hackthon-project/README.md

 ## Steps to Run the Project Locally

-To run this project locally, follow these steps:
+### To run this project locally, follow these steps:

-### 1. Clone the repository

 If you haven't already, clone the project to your local machine: